-Maintain the existing relationships in community groups like Chamber of Commerce, Team Choctaw, Eggs and Issues, and the Nicoma Park Choctaw Business Women's Club.
+Maintain the existing relationships in community groups like Chamber of Commerce, Team Choctaw, Eggs and Issues at the EOC Technology Center, and the Nicoma Park Choctaw Business Women's Club.

 Remain an integral member of the EOC Disaster Recovery Resources Association.